 Oils significantly contribute to acne growth, thus toners play an important role is skin care routine for people with acne prone skin.
 Toners can be used for removing extra oil from the skin.
 One ingredient that helps reduce inflammation is vitamin C. This can deeply cleanse your skin, which most facial washes can’t do.
 Toners also containing salicylic acid or benzoyl peroxide can also help keep those acne breakouts at bay.

 But note that toners are best used as prevention or if you have few blemishes here and there.
 Using toners and astringents are not that necessary to use on a daily basis for acne-prone and sensitive skin.
 It should only be used mildly as it may do more harm than good.

-Sun Protection I Must For Acne Prone Skin
+Step 5: Sun Protection Is a Must For Acne Prone Skin